dada1802/NP-Complete-Project/exact_solution/README.md

 # Exact Solution

 Complete graphs:
-    - 8 vertices runs in less than a minute.
+    - 7 vertices runs in less than a second.
+    - 8 vertices runs in about 14 seconds.
     - 9 vertices runs in about 6 minutes.
-    - 10 vertices runs for about